college-254/kenyans_applying_to_us_universities/content/college-guide/09-examples-of-us-universities-that-kenyans-have-attended-on-scholarships.md

 they’ll not be accepting any more MCF scholars as of August 2016.
 These schools have already exhausted their MasterCard grants.

-As of 2016, Princeton, Harvard, Yale, MIT and Amherst are need-blind even to international students.
-This means that your ability to pay is not considered when making admissions decisions.

 Spread out your schools according to your chances of getting in.
 Don’t apply to Harvard, Yale, Princeton, Stanford and MIT as your backup.
 Be strategic – have some schools in which you’re likely to get in, and others where you require the cosmos to realign in your favor.

-* This list has been compiled from [KenSAP](http://kensap.org/) and [EaSEP](http://www.easepkenya.org/) since they have the universities on their websites.
-We don’t have data from other organizations & independent applicants.
-It is not an exhaustive list!